Dark and luminous mass components of Omega Centauri with stellar kinematics: Results

 For comparison to these results, we also perform a fit in which our likelihood function contains only the term that depends on the tangential velocity data.
 In this case, we find similar values as derived above, $\kappa \simeq 0.90$.
 This implies that, as expected, $\kappa$ is primarily sensitive to the tangential velocity, and is less sensitive to the remaining dynamical quantities in the jeans equation that determine the mass distribution.
 Figure~\ref{fig:modelVtans} shows the results for the tangential velocity as a function of radius.
 Though the derived values of $\kappa$ are very similar for all models, the shape of the predicted tangential velocity distribution depends on the chosen model.
 There are clear differences between our DM models at small radii which are unexplored by the \textit{Gaia} observations, as at these radii~\textit{Gaia} loses sensitivity to proper motions in~\wcen~because of crowding.
 At these radii, the slopes of the tangential velocity curves differ, and in particular, the no DM model has a significantly smaller peak than models with DM.
 This implies that larger samples of proper motions within the half-light radius of~\wcen~will be important to constrain the axisymmetric CJAM models that we consider.

 When simultaneously fitting to $\kappa$ with the tangential velocities, we find that velocity anisotropy is driven to an isotropic value: $\beta \rightarrow 0$.
 This value of $\beta$ differs from the value derived for the fits to the velocity dispersion with the \textit{Gaia} dataset, which indicates $\beta \sim 0.25$.
 For fits to the tangential velocity, there is a strong correlation between $\beta$ and $\kappa$, in the sense that increasing $\beta$ results in an increase in $\kappa$.
 There is an additional degeneracy between the rotation parameter, the velocity anisotropy, and the inclination angle of the system, $i$.
-However, the inclination of our models is restricted by the MGE description of the surface brightness profile, and so an in-depth analysis of these relations is beyond the scope of this paper.
+However, the inclination of our models is restricted by the MGE description of the surface brightness profile, and more specifically by the flattening ratios which are fixed in our models (see equation~\ref{eq:flatteningratio}), and so an in-depth analysis of these relations is beyond the scope of this paper.
 Nonetheless, it is clear that degeneracies exist between these three parameters and that a better understanding of them could tell us more about the rotation and anisotropy of a given object.

 Our result for $\beta$ is consistent with the value derived by~\citet{2013MNRAS.429.1887D}, though these authors determined values of $\kappa$ closer to zero for the majority of the Gaussian components of the MGE.
 The authors derived $\kappa$ values for each Gaussian component, as shown in our Table~\ref{table:1}, by comparing the rotation derived from their proper motions data from~\citet{2000A&A...360..472V}~to rotation predicted by their axisymmetric Jeans modeling.
 The authors then adjusted the $\kappa$ values of each component until their model curves matched sufficiently well with the rotation curves interpolated from the data.
 It is worth mentioning that, in the analysis of~\citep{2013MNRAS.429.1887D}, the velocities at radii $> 19^\prime$ are forced to zero.
 This differs from our analysis in which the rotation curves extends well beyond this radius.